Main Content

 Data Types: single | double | int8 | int16 | int32 | int64 | uint8 | uint16 | uint32 | uint64

-Filter names, specified as a string vector.
-Filter names are the names that identify the different filters in the app Filters table.
+Filter names, specified as a vector of strings or cell of character vectors.
+Filter names are the names that identify the different filters in the Filters table of the Filter Analyzer app.
 If you do not specify this argument:

-• If filters are specified as numerator and denominator coefficients, Filter Analyzer uses num_den as filter names, where num is the variable that specifies the numerator coefficients of a filter and den is the variable that specifies the corresponding denominator coefficients.
+• If filters have been specified as numerator and denominator coefficients, Filter Analyzer uses num_den as filter names, where num is the variable that specifies the numerator coefficients of a filter and den is the variable that specifies the corresponding denominator coefficients.

-• If filters are specified as cell arrays or objects, Filter Analyzer uses as filter names the variables that specify each cell array or object.
+• If filters have been specified as cell arrays or objects, Filter Analyzer uses the variables that specify each cell array or object as filter names.

-• Otherwise, Filter Analyzer uses names consisting of Filter_ plus a number: Filter_1, Filter_2, and so on.
+• Otherwise, Filter Analyzer uses names consisting of Filter_nn, where n is a number representing the order in which that filter was added to the Filters table: Filter_1, Filter_2, and so on.

 Filter names in Filter Analyzer must be unique.
 If a name already exists, the app appends a suffix number to the name.
 The Filters table shows the names that already exist in the app session.